 beautiful.
 The windows on the far side of the tables caught his eye, as did the garden beyond them.
 He glanced at the stairs again, then strode toward the windows.

 Prophets see the hand of God in everything.
 But I’ve never seen God in a fight with pirates or raiders, just mayhem and death.

 He barged through the pane-glass door and onto a patio.
 The princess turned from a rosebush in surprise and he stopped.
 “I’m sorry, Your Highness, I didn’t mean to intrude.”
 He

-turned to leave, thinking, she’s even more beautiful than he remembered.
+turned to leave, thinking, she’s even more beautiful than I remembered.

 He turned back.
 She has a very musical voice.

 “I’m not Evon,” she said.
 “I’m Roselyn, her cousin.”
 She smiled.
 “They say we look much alike, particularly when we’re dressed as dru.”
 She lifted off the pale blue veil

 she was wearing, and golden hair with a reddish tinge cascaded over her shoulders.
 “Evaughnlynn has black hair, while mine is—as you can see.”